 Your best bet is to plant the trees in sunny spots where air circulates freely.
 It will also help to clean up and pack out infected fallen leaves.
 Don’t worry too much, as this disease won’t kill your crepe myrtle.

 Bacterial leaf scorch is a big bad problem that causes leaves on crepe myrtle to turn yellow.
 Look for the yellow appearing first at the tips or leaf margins.

 If your crepe myrtle has bacterial leaf scorch, remove the tree.
 You should burn it or otherwise dispose of it to prevent the spread of this fatal disease to healthy plants.

 Physical or Cultural Damage

-Anything that damages the trees may cause yellowing crepe myrtle leaves, so this could be any source of toxicity in the environment.
-If you’ve fertilized or sprayed the crepe myrtle or its neighbors, the problem could be excessive nutrients, pesticides and/or herbicides.
+Anything that damages the trees may cause yellowing crepe myrtle leaves, so this could be a source of toxicity in the environment.
+If you’ve fertilized or sprayed the crepe myrtle or its neighbors, the problem could be excessive nutrients, pesticides, and/or herbicides.
 Assuming good drainage, watering it well will often help move the toxins out of the area.